stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_custom_domain.md

 Read-Only:

+- `skip_dns_check` (Boolean) When true, skips the verification check that the custom domain points to the distribution domain via CNAME or ALIAS.
+Useful for zero-downtime migrations.
 - `version` (Number) A version identifier for the certificate.
 Required for custom certificates.
 The certificate will be updated if this field is changed.